AppleScript-Library-Project/application-listing/README.md

 "The super-powerful all-purpose Mac text editor and UNIX server administrator's multitool." (available **for free** from the site and the App Store)

-The two applications share 5 suites with plenty of text editing related commands/classes/elements and properties.
+The two applications share 5 suites with 62 commands and 61 classes.
 Only BBEdit comes with the HTML Scripting Suite that itself has 21 commands and 4 classes.

 ## Druide
 https://www.druide.com